The Best Grilled Vegetables: Tips, Techniques, and 25 Recipes

 Grilled Peppers

 Grilled Peppers are sweet, smoky, and make the perfect summer side dish or sandwich topping.
-Make a big batch and use them all week.
+Make a big batch and use them all week long!

-Grilled Green Beans with olive oil, garlic, salt, and pepper are going to be one of your new favorite summer side dishes.
-Easy to make, packed with flavor, and the best way to enjoy fresh summer beans.
+These Grilled Green Beans with olive oil, garlic, salt, and pepper are going to be one of your new favorite summer side dishes.
+Easy to make, packed with flavor, and the best way to enjoy fresh green beans.

-This grilled asparagus is easy to make, healthy, and makes the perfect summer side dish!
-Ready in just 10 minutes, this asparagus is delicious with grilled meats, salads, salmon, grain bowls, and more.
+This grilled asparagus recipe is easy to make, healthy, and makes the perfect summer side dish!
+Ready in just 15 minutes, this asparagus is delicious with grilled meats, salads, salmon, grain bowls, and more.

 This Grilled Vegetable Salad with zucchini, asparagus, red onion, bell peppers. and mushrooms in a homemade balsamic dressing with feta cheese and arugula is the ultimate grilling side dish.

 If you aren't grilling sweet potatoes, it's time to start!
-With caramelized grill marks, the perfect spice blend, and minimal prep work - these will be some of the best sweet potatoes you've ever tried.
+With caramelized grill marks, the perfect spice blend, and minimal prep work - these grilled sweet potatoes will be one of the best summer side dishes you've ever tried.

 Grilled yellow squash comes out tender and sweet for the perfect summer side dish.
 Use it for a side dish, salads, sandwiches, and more.